African Esophageal Cancer Consortium (AfrECC)

 About the African Esophageal Cancer Consortium (AfrECC)

 To address this research gap, NCI and others are supporting fieldwork and case-control studies in different settings in East Africa.
-Over the past few years, African Esophageal Cancer Consortium (AfrECC) members have begun quality studies, including case-control studies in:
+Over the past few years, African Esophageal Cancer Consortium (AfrECC) members have begun quality studies, in collaborating centers:

 - Addis Ababa, Ethiopia (IARC and Addis Ababa University)